top of page

 The Architecture

 The half-timber style is exhibited on each facade of the Village Hall.
-A green copper dome tops the clocktower, as recounted in an 1894 issue of
+A green copper dome tops the clock tower, as recounted in a 1894 issue of

-The October 14, 1894 issue of the New York Times announced the planned construction of Village Hall.
+The October 14, 1894, issue of the New York Times announced the planned construction of Village Hall.
 An article described a building with a dome "of natural copper, surmounted by a belfry roof" and an "arched main entrance...trimmed with terra cotta."
-The present building perfectly fits that description.
+The present building fits that description perfectly.

-Village Hall was designed by the firm of Rossiter and Wright, a firm that completed a number of public buildings in the Northeastern United States around the same time.
+Village Hall was designed by the firm of Rossiter and Wright, which completed a number of public buildings in the Northeastern United States around the same time.
 The firm's partners were Erick K. Rossiter and Frank Ayres Wright, who had joined forces in 1881.

 Rossiter was a native of Paris who came to the United States and did his architectural training at the Cornell University School of Architecture.
-He started his career as a draftsman in New York and later became an architect for some firms before striking it out on his own and then joining forces with Wright.
+He started his career as a draftsman in New York, later becoming an architect for several firms, then striking out on his own before joining forces with Wright.

 Village Hall features half-timber styling, a hallmark of the Tudor Revival style of architecture.
 Half Timbering, as it is called, consists of exposed wood beam framing with a nonstructural substance as infill between the beams.
-In the case of Village Hall, the infill material is stucco.
+For the Village Hall, the infill material is stucco.

 The exposed timber frames and stucco infill of the building's North side